 - Generate a list of observations related to your rock.
 Go beyond the obvious.
 Keep passing the object around and adding to the list (if done as part of a group).

 - Keep looking closer.
 Don’t stop thinking and adding the list!!!
+Push yourself to see more than just a boring rock.

 - Now circle any observations that another person would not immediately see as obvious.